AlexxNica/wix-style-react/src/SideMenu/DrillView/README.md

 # SideMenu DrillView

-A menu drill view component showing a single menu at a time with a slide animation to/from sub menus.
+An N-Level menu drill view component showing a single menu at a time with a slide animation to/from sub menus.
 The menus are rendered using the SideMenu design.

 ## Usage